PostHog/docs/docs/deployment.md

 ## Heroku

-Using a hobby-dev instance and hobby-dev postgres database (14$/month), you should be able to handle up to about 100k events/day, with about a 100 day history.
+Using a hobby-dev instance and hobby-dev postgres database ($14/month), you should be able to handle up to about 100k events/day, with about a 100 day history.

-With the next step up, 2-3x hobby-dev instances and standard-0 postgres (64$/month), you should be able to handle about 1M/events/day with over a year's worth of history.
+With the next step up, 2-3x hobby-dev instances and standard-0 postgres ($64/month), you should be able to handle about 1M/events/day with over a year's worth of history.

 ## AWS

 If running costs are a concern, AWS is likely to be a cheaper option, especially if you can commit to buy reserved instances for a year.
 This does come at the cost of ease-of-deployment.

-If you've deployed on AWS, let us know how and how much you're spending roughly so we can improve this guide (docs@posthog.com) :-).
+If you've deployed on AWS, let us know how and how much you're spending roughly so we can improve this guide.
+Submit a PR to the [docs repo](https://github.com/PostHog/docs) :-).